niki-ito/activism-through-storytelling-with-code/README.md

 # Acitvism Through Storytelling with Code
 The project “Activism Through Storytelling with Code” was created by Niki Ito as a part of the Google Summer of Code 2021.
 Google Summer of Code is a global program that pairs students with mentors to develop a 10-week programming project and learn about open-source software development.

-For this project, I worked with the Processing Foundation to help develop and expand Processing and p5.js to be more accessible and inclusive for artists, designers, educators, and beginners.
-With guidance from my mentors Elgin-Skye McLaren and Grace Kwon, I developed this project which focuses on art, coding, and identity/community.
+For this project, she worked with the Processing Foundation to help develop and expand Processing and p5.js to be more accessible and inclusive for artists, designers, educators, and beginner coders.
+With guidance from her mentors Elgin-Skye McLaren and Grace Kwon, Niki developed this project which focuses on art, coding, and identity/community.
 The project includes a visual narrative website “about Me You & Us,” a Project Handbook, and this GitHub Repository with all the project files.
 ## Examples
 p5.js sketches: <br>
 Example 1:<a href ="https://niki-ito.github.io/activism-through-storytelling-with-code/example-sketches/example-1.html" target = "_blank"> Still-Life </a><br>